 We specialize in growing wetland plants: Spartina alterniflora (smooth cordgrass) and Spartina patens (salt meadow hay).
 You may have heard that the genus Spartina underwent a recent name change, with increasing frequency we are hearing them be referred to as Sporobolus alterniflorus and Sporobolus pumilus, regardless of the nomenclature we are experts in these two species and can help provide plants for any sized project.

 Clark has dedicated his career to the conservation of our native flora.
-He earned a BS and MS in plant science from University of Maryland College Park and has spent 10 years working in the horticulture industry.
+He earned a BS and MS in plant science from University of Maryland College Park and has spent 10 plus years working in the horticulture industry.
 He has specialized in the cultivation of native plant species with particular emphasis on Spartina alterniflora (smooth cordgrass) and Spartina patens (salt meadow hay).
 Clark firmly believes that the horticulture industry should be a force aimed at preserving our natural environment as it continues to face ever increasing degradation.
 Clark is frequently out tracking down hard to find native species, collecting seed when possible/ appropriate so that they can be cultivated and help increase the stability of their populations.

 Jill has always had a passion for environmental preservation.
 She grew up watching her home town in Long Island, NY develop which motivated her career path.
 After receiving her BS from Salisbury University, she decided to stay in Maryland to help restore the Chesapeake Bay.
-Jill has a combined eight years of experience restoring Harris Creeks oyster population and then growing native plant materials for living shoreline restoration and ecological landscapes.
+Jill has a combined ten years of experience restoring Harris Creeks oyster population and then growing native plant materials for living shoreline restoration and ecological landscapes.
 Jill hopes her work will allow others to enjoy the Chesapeake Bay and all the activities it provides.
-In her free time Jill loves to explore the marshes on the Eastern Shore by boat, and go hiking at state parks with her husband and two dogs.
+In her free time Jill loves to explore the marshes on the Eastern Shore by boat, and go hiking at state parks with her husband and dog.